ibm-ecm/wpxt-file-type-plugin/README.md

 ### How to configure

 This plug-in is using Gradle as build automation system.
 Import, download, fork the project.
-Then you have two options to provide the two jars that are not part of the open-source release:
+Then you have two options to provide the three jars that are not part of the open-source release:

-#### Copy them in the libs folder
+#### Copy them in the lib folder

-Copy *j2ee.jar*, *jace.jar* and *navigator.jar* (renamed from *navigatorAPI.jar*) in the ***lib*** folder of the project and you are done.
+Create a ***lib*** folder in the project's folder, copy *j2ee.jar*, *jace.jar* and *navigator.jar* (renamed from *navigatorAPI.jar*) in it and you are done.
 These jars can be found on any machine with ICN/FileNet installed under **/opt/IBM/ECMClient/lib** for *navigatorAPI.jar*, **/opt/IBM/FileNet/ContentEngine/lib** for Jace.jar and **/opt/IBM/WebSphere/AppServer/lib** for *j2ee.jar* (if you're using WebSphere).

 #### Use your own private Maven repository if you have one
-If you own your own Maven repository where the three needed jars are deployed, just comment the two following lines in build.gradle:
+If you own your own Maven repository where the three needed jars are deployed, just comment the tree following lines in build.gradle:
 ```
 compile name: 'jace'
 compile name: 'j2ee'
 compile name: 'navigator'
 ```

 And uncomment the three following lines.
-Edit them if you are using different groupId, artifactId or version.
+Edit them if you are using different groupIds, artifactIds or versions.

 ```
 // compile 'com.ibm.filenet:jace:5.2.1'